Your cart is currently empty!

 Recent studies have highlighted the importance of preventing RSV infections in young children.
 One study published in the New England Journal of Medicine in 2020 found that early exposure to dogs and farm animals may help protect young children from developing RSV infections.
 The study found that children who lived on farms or had dogs in their households during their first year of life were less likely to develop RSV infections compared to children who did not have these exposures.
 Anyone down for gifting a puppy puppy during the holiday season?

-Many studies underscore the importance of taking steps to prevent RSV infections in young children, such as practicing good hand hygiene and avoiding close contact with individuals who are sick.
+Additional studies underscore the importance of taking steps to prevent RSV infections in young children, such as practicing good hand hygiene and avoiding close contact with individuals who are sick.
 Sure it sounds like common sense, but it is also a good reminder to stay vigilent through travel days and large family gatherings.

 Don’t Forget About Sleep